-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 All of your conversations in Signal are handled via end-to-end encryption, meaning Signal "can't read your messages or listen to your calls, and no one else can either."
 If you send or receive a message in Signal, no matter who it's from, it's end-to-end encrypted in this fashion.

-This is the primary reason why Signal has much stricter device availability than Telegram does.
-Still, if privacy is of the utmost importance to you, you may be OK giving up that convenience as a result.
+This is the primary reason Signal has much stricter device availability than Telegram.
+Still, if privacy is of the utmost importance to you, you may be OK giving up that convenience.
 Furthermore, group chats in Signal are end-to-end encrypted without a problem.

 WhatsApp is almost identical to Signal in this regard, seeing as how all WhatsApp conversations are end-to-end encrypted by default.
-This means that only you and the person you're messaging can see the contents of your conversation and that "nobody in between, not even WhatsApp" can see what you're saying.
+This means that only you and the person you're messaging can see the contents of your discussion and that "nobody in between, not even WhatsApp" can see what you're saying.
 Similar to Signal, end-to-end encryption carries over to group chats.

-This default encryption is why you can only be logged in to WhatsApp on one phone at a time.
-It adds less convenience to the overall experience, but if you want peace-of-mind that all of your conversations are as secure as can be, WhatsApp gives you that high-level encryption without you having to think twice about it.
+This default encryption was how WhatsApp justified its policy that you only log into one phone at a time.
+Now that WhatsApp is allegedly developing multi-phone support, we can only assume the company is doing so without affecting that end-to-end encryption — which isn't an easy task.
+Generally speaking, WhatsApp gives that high-level encryption without you having to think twice about it.

+One other encryption perk: WhatsApp now lets you back up your chat history to Google Drive or iCloud with an encryption key only you can access.
+Enabling Google Drive backups ensures you won't lose your history, but WhatsApp may start charging for Drive backups soon.

-Best Encryption: Signal and WhatsApp
+Best encryption: Signal and WhatsApp

 This one is a tie.
-Signal and WhatsApp both offer end-to-end encryption by default, making them considerably more secure than Telegram.
-While you can technically get end-to-end encryption in Telegram, the implementation isn't nearly as seamless or functional.
+Signal and WhatsApp offer end-to-end encryption by default, making them considerably more secure than Telegram.
+However, while you can technically get end-to-end encryption in Telegram, the implementation isn't nearly as seamless or functional.

 Privacy and security